delete/django_server_setup/README.md

 # Script to Setting up Django with uWsgi and Nginx

->Theses scripts was created following the amazing [Digital Ocean tutorial](https://www.digitalocean.com/community/tutorials/how-to-serve-django-applications-with-uwsgi-and-nginx-on-ubuntu-14-04).
+>This script was created following the amazing [Digital Ocean's tutorial](https://www.digitalocean.com/community/tutorials/how-to-serve-django-applications-with-uwsgi-and-nginx-on-ubuntu-14-04).

+## OS tested:
+* Ubuntu 14.04 and 16.04.

-> Was used Python 3.x version.
+>Was used Python 3.x version.

 ## First: Change the config files to your environment